What Do CATS EAT? (A Look At 40 HUMAN Foods)

 12. Can I Give My Cat Milk?
 They Do It on TV!

 What can cats drink that will agree with them?
 Most people believe intuitively that cats can drink milk in at least moderate quantities.
 The fact is, though, that just like people can be lactose intolerant, cats can be too.
-This can produce stomach problems like diarrhea and vomiting.
+According to an article on About Cats Online drinking cows milk can produce stomach problems like diarrhea and vomiting.

 Since most adult cats are lactose intolerant, it is not recommended to give them milk.
 One suggestion is that, if you really want to give your cat a little milk, you can buy lactose free milk from the supermarket.
 However, cats can get the beneficial nutrients that milk has from other sources in their diet.